-Leesha M. Ellis-Cox, MD, MPH, is a board certified child, adolescent and adult psychiatrist who shares a heartfelt message of acceptance, love, and hope.
-As a practicing physician, dynamic public speaker, and budding author, she skillfully weaves sound medical advice with practical strategy grounded in years of clinical care, current research, and personal experience.
+Dr. Leesha is a board-certified child, adolescent, and adult psychiatrist who shares a heartfelt message of love, hope, and acceptance for moms.
+As a practicing physician, dynamic public speaker, wife, mommy, and parenting expert, she skillfully weaves sound medical advice with practical strategy grounded in years of clinical care, current research, and personal experience.
 A catalyst for continuous and positive change, Dr. Leesha works with moms to bring about a powerful mindset shift.
-The result is a fresh and uncomplicated approach to balanced living for the mind, body, and soul – one that strengthens moms and their families.
+The result is a fresh, uncomplicated approach to balanced living for the mind, body, and soul – one that strengthens moms and their families.

 A tiny seed is one of God’s greatest handiworks.
-On the surface, it may seem small and insignificant, but with a rich foundation, nourishment, and sustained attention, a seed blossoms into something exquisite.
+On the surface, it may seem small and insignificant; but, with illuminating sunlight, rich soil, refreshing rain, pruning, and careful attention, a seed blossoms into something quite exquisite.

 The concept of gardening resonates beautifully with Dr. Leesha for gardening is a perfect metaphor for parenting.
 Our babies begin life as tiny infants whose very existence resides in our hands.
 We are tasked to tend to our children like budding seedlings; and, the environment we cultivate either nourishes or stifles their growth.
 Whether our children flourish or fail depends, in part, on the soil in which they are planted.